Bio-Prime/documentation/docs/index.md

 * Quencher
 * Dye

+"Sequence" is also not among obligatory data for TaqProbes.

-A document can also be added to the primer data, for example sheet of information provided by the manufacturer.
+A document can also be added to the primer data, for example a sheet of information provided by the manufacturer.

 ### Costumizing Primer Data